MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/DataExchange/how-to-import-bank-statements.md

 ---
 # How to: Import Bank Statements
-You can import electronic bank statements from your bank to quickly populate ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> with data about actual bank transactions.
+You can import electronic bank statements from your bank to quickly populate [!INCLUDE[d365fin](includes/d365fin_md.md)] with data about actual bank transactions.

  You can use three different features to import bank statements from your bank.